ChrisLindland/racecar-website/docs/week3/04_eow/lab.md

 ## Securing the Bag
 In order to use localization, you will need to record a rosbag.
 You can find instructions for how to do this in *References*, in the **Cartographer** section under "Running the Rosbag".

+After you have done this, read through the Particle Filter section of *References* for instructions on how to work with the maps you have made.